jellyfin-archive/jellyfin-docs/general/clients/codecs.md

 <sup>2</sup>MKV containers can hold nearly any codec, but are not compatible with streaming in browsers and will remux.

-<sup>3</sup>webm containers that have file extension mkv are marked as mkv on the media info page, and properly labeled as webm during playback.
+<sup>3</sup>mkv containers are improperly labeled as webm during playback.